prabhdeepsamra/laptop/index.md

 I hacked together a "laptop" by combining an old desktop computer and the monitor from a broken laptop.
 It's more of a portable desktop, but the idea is there.
 Is it practial?
 Not really, no. Was it fun?
 Yes.

+This was supposed to be a prototype project, hence why I used an old pre-built system.
+It was the cheapest way of testing my idea.

 ### The Computer